apereo/cas/docs/cas-server-documentation/installation/Configuring-Proxy-Authentication.md

 will **not** support the additional returning of the proxy granting ticket.

 <div class="alert alert-warning">If CAS is configured to return the proxy-granting ticket id directly in the validation response,
-the <code>pgtIou</code> parameter is ommitted from the response and no callback to the application is performed.</div>
+the <code>pgtIou</code> parameter is omitted from the response and no callback to the application is performed.</div>

 ### Register Service